RizikH/portfolio/README.md

 # Portfolio Website

-This is a personal portfolio website built with Next.js, React, and Tailwind CSS.
-It presents personal projects, a short bio, and other relevant sections using custom animations and minimal design.
+This is a personal portfolio website built with Next.js, React, Tailwind CSS, and Sass.
+It presents personal projects, a short bio, and other relevant sections using custom animations and a minimal, responsive design.

 ## Overview

 - **Framework**: Next.js (App Router)
-- **Styling**: Tailwind CSS with global customizations
+- **Styling**: Tailwind CSS (utility-first) combined with Sass for custom styling
 - **Animation**: GSAP (GreenSock Animation Platform)
 - **Structure**:
   - `app/`: Core pages and layout files
   - `components/`: Reusable UI components organized by feature
   - `db/data.ts`: Static data source for projects
-  - `styles/`: Global styles and layout styling
+  - `styles/`: Global styles using both Tailwind CSS and Sass
+  - `public/`: Static assets such as images and textures

 ## Setup